jvtcl/pmedmize/README.md

 # pmedmize
-Utilities for Population Synthesis with the P-MEDM Method

-This is a wrapper for [PMEDMrcpp](https://bitbucket.org/nnnagle/pmedmrcpp/src/master) with added functionality for:
+This is a wrapper for [PMEDMrcpp](https://bitbucket.org/nnnagle/pmedmrcpp/src/master) with additional utilities for:

 - Building individual-level (PUMS) constraints
 - Reliability assessment